How Will Swimming in a Pool Affect My Acne?

-People should not be afraid to swim in a pool if they have acne, but chlorine and other disinfectants in pool water can be irritating and drying to the skin.
+Don't be afraid to swim in a pool if you have acne, but be aware that chlorine and other disinfectants in pool water can be irritating and drying to the skin.
 Overly-dry and irritated skin can perpetuate the acne cycle so it is important to keep your skin balanced and hydrated.
+This means it is important to:

 - Stay very gentle when drying off and very gently pat your skin dry to avoid physically irritating the skin.